- Home

 3. Choosing Ethereum, a blockchain platform to create digital assets

-We recommend you use Ethereum to develop crypto assets.
+We recommend you use Ethereum to develop crypto coins.
 It offers the Ethereum Virtual Machine (EVM), a popular platform for developing blockchain applications.

 You can code smart contracts using Solidity, a proprietary programming language of Ethereum.
 Smart contracts are pieces of code with the following characteristics: